• Skip to main content

 The benefits of the snatch grip deadlift are that it increases your range of motion in several areas:

-1. Because your grip is wider, you need to lower yourself down further to the barbell.
+1. Because your grip is wider, you must lower yourself further to the barbell.

 2. And for the same reason, you need to lift the barbell higher than a conventional barbell deadlift.